wp-plugins/stats-counter/readme.txt

-We love to Analyze and we like a Google Analytics, that's why we are presenting you our Analytics Stats Counter Statistics Plugin & widget.
+We love to Analyze and we like a Google Analytics, that's why we are presenting you our better Analytics Stats Counter Statistics Plugin & widget.

 Usefull additional functions can be found at www.wpadm.com in the User profile.
 Analytics Stats Counter Statistics is a new plugin, so we tryed have to provide a bug-free plugin/widget.
 We are maintain this project.